thpglobal/classes/README.md

-# classes
+# classes - Version 1.0.0

 * This is the set of classes currently in thpclasses (as of 12/1/2022) but converted into a Composer Package
 * To use it, you just do
 ```
 composer require thpglobal/classes
 ```
-This will load the classes inside vendor, using the namespace thpglobal/classes
+* This will load the classes inside vendor, using the namespace thpglobal/classes
+* With luck, this will create an entire app with just two includes - thpsecurity and menu